chokevin8/chokevin8.github.io/_projects/1_project.md

 ### Q: Why did I choose this project? ###

+After somewhat finishing training the segmentation model for the [H&E image segmentation project]((/projects/2_project/)), I wanted to

 ### Q: What did I do outside of this project? ###

+Similar to the H&E image segmentation project, I also had no significant prior knowledge in the field of generative models, especially on
+GANs and diffusion models.
+To utilize I2SB and understand it properly, I had to do (and still doing) a lot of intensive background research on papers for GANs, diffusion models, score-based generative models (SGM), and schrödinger bridges (SB).
+I'd probably say that I've done a lot of math learning/recap regarding statistics and differential equations during this process.

 ### Q: What impact did this project have on me? ###